 - Visit churches, synagogues and temples to understand the dimensions of contemporary religious life

 - Visit local farms to learn about sustainable agricultural practices

-Travel abroad with the department through one of our three Interterm travel courses:
+- Travel abroad with the department through one of our three May Term travel courses:

 - Study European Intellectual Culture in Germany, Switzerland and Austria.